Architecture

 runtime_idfrom the enabled catalog based on the turn's content. - Bind the session.
 First dispatch writes

-session_bindingsso every follow-up turn in that session stays on the same side (Agno'sSqliteDbhistory vs. Claude CLI's session store — mixing them would split the conversation).
-Bindings persist across restarts viasession_bindingsandsdk_sessions.
+session_bindingsso every follow-up turn in that session stays on the sameruntime_id.
+Conversation state lives in one canonical sessions store, so the history never splits.
+Bindings persist across restarts viasession_bindings.

 Hot reload